The IAPRI Sustainable Packaging Community of Practice (CoP) strives to:

 - Together, these criteria characterize SPC’s vision of sustainable packaging and no ranking is implied in the order of definition criteria.

-The IAPRI Work Group, “Sustainable Packaging” was founded by Kees Sonneveld.
+The IAPRI CoP, “Sustainable Packaging” was founded by Kees Sonneveld.
 At the Greenville IAPRI meeting, Kennert Johansson took of leadership of this Group.
 After the Melbourne meeting (June 2014), leadership was assumed by Tamal Ghosh and Carlos Diaz.

 At the Valencia Symposium, a discussion was hosted around the topic, “Under What Conditions is Biodegradability a Favorable End-of-Life Option for Packaging Materials?

 The notes from the June 2015 meeting are given here:27th IAPRI SYMPOSIUM ON PACKAGING June 2015 in Valencia , Spain